wachaon/wes/docs/README.en.md

 | `--write` | `-w`        | Allow overwriting |

-Overwrites the file with a formatted script if a named argument of `--write` or `-w` is specified.
+Overwrite the file with a formatted script if you specify a named argument of `--write` or `-w` .

 ### *module* using as a *module*